Museum of Oxford

-The Museum of Oxford (MOX) is a history museum in Oxford, England, covering the history of the City and its people.
+The Museum of Oxford (MOX) is a history museum in Oxford, England, covering the history of the city and its people.
 The museum includes both permanent and temporary displays featuring artefacts relating to Oxford's history from prehistoric times to the present day.
 The museum also acts as a public meeting space which people and organisations rent for both public and private events.
 Other activities facilitated by the museum include frequent public talks by historians and local cultural organisations, organised school tours, family activities, adult learning workshops, and an older people's program.

-The museum contains a gift shop stocked with items related to Oxford's history and cultural heritage, including books, toys, food, clothing, postcards.

-The museum is situated in Oxford city centre, located inside Oxford Town Hall on St Aldate's Street.
+The museum is in Oxford city centre, inside Oxford Town Hall on St Aldate's Street.

 History of the museum

 The Museum of Oxford was first opened in 1975 inside Oxford Town Hall, occupying the former premises of the Oxford Public Library.
-The museum is situated inside Oxford Town Hall, which was first opened in 1897 and was built by the architect Henry Hare in the Jacobethan style.

-In 2005 the museum was awarded a financial grant by the Big Lottery funding scheme, Home Front Recall.
+In 2005 the museum was awarded a financial grant by the Big Lottery funding scheme Home Front Recall.
 This project aimed to collect and preserve memories of the Second World War from residents in Oxfordshire to commemorate the 60th anniversary of the war's end.

 In 2009 Oxford City Council considered closing the Museum of Oxford to save money, as the upkeep of the museum was costing £200,000 annually.
-However the closure of the museum was opposed by the Oxford Civic Society, who campaigned for its continuation and helped the museum organise a rota of volunteers to keep the museum running on a reduced cost.
+However, the closure was opposed by the Oxford Civic Society, who campaigned for its continuation and helped the museum organise a rota of volunteers to keep the museum running at reduced cost.

-In 2018 the museum acted as a temporary home to archaeological artifacts uncovered during the construction of Oxford's Westgate Shopping Centre.
+In 2018 the museum acted as a temporary home to archaeological artefacts uncovered during the construction of Oxford's Westgate Shopping Centre.

-Refurbishment - 2018-2021
+Refurbishment – 2018–2021

 From July 2018 to October 2021 the museum closed for a refurbishment which tripled the size of the museum space.
-The estimated cost of the refurbishment was 3.2 million, but was completed with a budget of 2.8 million by the architectural firm Purcell, and was funded by Arts Council England, the National Lottery Heritage Fund, and Oxford City Council.
-The refurbishment raised the number of exhibits from 286 to around 750.
-In 2020 Oxford City Council leader Susan Brown suggested that Oriel College's infamous statue of Cecil Rhodes could be relocated to the Museum of Oxford.
-During this time which encompassed the COVID-19 pandemic, the museum begun focusing more heavily on online material and temporary displays were erected in other rooms also located inside Oxford Town Hall.
+The estimated cost of the refurbishment was £3.2 million, but the project was completed for £2.8 million by the architectural firm Purcell, and was funded by Arts Council England, the National Lottery Heritage Fund, and Oxford City Council.
+The refurbishment allowed an increase in the number of exhibits from 286 to around 750.
+In 2020, Oxford City Council leader Susan Brown suggested that Oriel College's controversial statue of Cecil Rhodes could be relocated to the Museum of Oxford.